2025/06/30

 config:

-The custom reward function defined in the .py
+The function defined in .py

-file is required to accept the parameters passed from the reward manager __call__
+should accept the parameters passed from the reward manager __call__

 method.
-For example, the NaiveRewardManager
+Taking NaiveRewardManager

 or DAPORewardManager